Carrielsr/frontend-nanodegree-arcade-game/README.md

-Click this link, https://carrielsr.github.io/frontend-nanodegree-arcade-game/ (or copy & paste it into your browser window), to play Princess vs The Ladybugs!
+_**It's a hot day in the Kingdom of Entomophobia and the Princess would love to be able to cool off in the pretty blue water, but, first she has to make it across the garden and the cobblestones without touching a ladybug!**_

-*It's a hot day in the Kingdom of Entomophobia and the Princess would love to be able to cool off in the pretty blue water, but, first she has to make it across the garden and the cobblestones without touching a ladybug!*
+Click this link, https://carrielsr.github.io/frontend-nanodegree-arcade-game/ (or copy & paste it into your browser window), to play **Princess vs The Ladybugs**!

 ## To Play: